ole00/genesis_wifi_flash_cart_8mbit/README.md

 Q: How far is the WIP stage - what is still missing?

 A: I have verified the PCB Rev3 is correct and functional, it and can be built without bodge wires and PCB hacks (see the prototype image).
+I have implemented reading and writing from the slow memory (see mcw-memtest in the examples directory).
-I 'll need to prepare an API/Library for reading and writing the Slow RAM, and an API for storing the user data on the WiFi MCU flash storage.
-Then I would like to write some  Genesis test programs to exercise the API/Libraries.
+I 'd like to add few functions for storing and reading application data to/from the WiFi MCU flash storage.
+Then write a Genesis test programs to exercise the new code code.
+The stored data will need some simple meanagement Web page accessible over HTTP server running on the cart.
-Apart from that the basic functionality (flashing the cart over WiFi) is finished and should work now.
+Apart from that the basic functionality (flashing the cart over WiFi, reading and writing the slow memory) is finished and should work now.

 --------